sdgilley/docs-azdo-tools/README.md

 * `find-stale-items.py`: Find the items that need to be added as work items.
     * Reads an engagement report that contains the documents you're interested in updating.
     * Finds the files that need to be refreshed by the end of this month or next month, depending on the input value.
+    * Reads the ms.date from a local version of the repo.
+This picks up changes made since the engagement report was run.
     * Queries to see if a work item is already present for each file it finds.
     * Outputs a csv file with the items that need a work item for freshness review for the given month.
     It's a good idea to look over this file before using the next script to create the items in DevOps.
 See full instructions for running in the script.